santanaG/100-days-of-code/log.md

 **Today's Progress:**
  - Final Portfolio page version (for now)

 **Thoughts:** I was using the portfolio project to experiment too much.
 I left it in a messy state and decided to stop so I can move on to the next part of FCC.
 I made sure to complete the user stories though (sort of).
-I also left it in a messy state of colors.
+I also left it in a sad state of colors.

 **Link to Work:** [February 6th Portfolio Page](http://codepen.io/santanaG/pen/dNqPvv)
 **Current Book:** [No Book](http://www.Google.com)